Here are the answers to questions we are mostly frequently asked. If you cannot find the answer to your question, please contact us.

 What format does the assessment take?

 The Lantra Safe Use of Pesticides assessment is a multiple choice paper-based assessment consisting of 40 multiple choice questions.
-You will have one hour to complete the assessment.
+You will have one hour to complete the assessment under exam conditions.

 City & Guilds (NPTC) PA1 is a computer-based test (Global Online Assessment) in the form of a multi-choice questionnaire.
-There are 33 questions and you will have one hour to complete the assessment on a laptop computer provided.
+There are 33 questions and you will have one hour to complete the assessment, under exam conditions, on a laptop computer provided.
 You do not have to be computer literate as answering the questions is a simple process.
 However, you do need to be able to read the questions.

 The practical element of both the Lantra and City & Guilds (NPTC) test is a one-to-one assessment with the Assessor.